This program is open to:

 - Non-profit and development assistance providers seeking effective outcomes; or

 - LL.M. and 3 L JD students.
-Those seeking credit may take a maximum of 2 credits and are subject to ABA Standard 310 requiring 30 hours per credit of outside class work.
+Those seeking academic credit may take a maximum of 2 credits and are subject to ABA Standard 310 requiring 30 hours per credit of outside class work.

 To be eligible, candidates must: